 As Chairman of Study Group 7, it is my great pleasure to present this Handbook to the community of users of meteorological standards, and to the frequency management community at large who will, I am sure, find it an important reference tool in their own work.

-The Handbook could not have been completed without the contributions from many administrations participating in Study Group 7 and SG-RFC.
-However, the work of the Rapporteurs for the various sections of the Handbook was outstanding and special thanks should be given to Mr. David Franc (USA) and Mr. Jean-Michel Rainer (WMO), and to the Chairmen of ITU-R WP 7C, Mr. Edoardo Marelli (ESA) and WMO SG-RFC, Mr. Philippe Tristant (Meteo France) for their leadership of this project.
+This Handbook could not have been completed without the contributions from many administrations participating in Study Group 7 and SG-RFC.
+However, the work of the Rapporteurs for the various sections of the Handbook was outstanding and special thanks should be given to Mr. David Franc (USA), Mr. Gilles Fournier (Canada), Mr. Eric Allaix (France), Mr. David Thomas (WMO), Mr. Philippe Tristant (EUMETNET) and Mr. Markus Dreis (EUMETSAT) for their leadership of this project.

-Our special gratitude is also due to Mr. A. Vassiliev of the Radiocommunication Bureau who has played an important role in the publication of the Handbook.
+Our special gratitude is also due to Mr. Vadim Nozdrin of the Radiocommunication Bureau who has played an important role in the publication of the Handbook.